Quantalabs/old-website/_posts/graph-theory/2023-06-23-Intro-to-Graph-Theory.md

   <iframe src="/assets/interactives/graph-theory/bfsoutlined.html" style="border: none; width: 100%; height: 500px;"></iframe>
 </div>

 We can define BFS by using a queue of nodes to visit.
-We first add the starting node to the queue, visit it, and then add all its neighbors to the beggining of the queue.
-We then pop off the last node in the queue, and repeat the process.
+Let's first add the starting node to the queue, visit it, and then add all its neighbors to the beginning of the queue.
+Then, we'll pop off the last node in the queue, and repeat the process.
 This ensures that we complete one level of the tree at a time.

-BFS benefits from its repetive process of constantly going all the way back up the tree because in situations where a tree could be of infinite length, BFS will always find the solution node.
+BFS benefits from its repetitive process of constantly going all the way back up the tree because in situations where a tree could be of infinite length, BFS will always find the solution node.
 DFS on the other hand has a very small chance of finding it, and most likely will end up going down the tree for infinity, never reaching a solution.

 We can represent a BFS order by listing the nodes in the order we visit them.
 For the traversal we did earlier, it would be $$[0,1,2,3,4,5]$$.